The Front Porch Library is a children’s neighborhood lending library that gets books into the hands of kids to promote literacy, community, and fun.

-A: We have about 3,000 books cataloged in our collection — which is pretty extraordinary when you consider that our physical space is only about 6 ft by 8 ft.
-Chapter books, series books, nonfiction, poetry and joke books are all shelves.
+A: We have about 3,000 books cataloged in our collection — which is pretty extraordinary when you consider that our physical space is only about 9 ft by 11 ft.
+Chapter books, series books, nonfiction, poetry and joke books are all on shelves.
 Picture books and board books are in crates that we unstack and spread out on the porch and yard during library hours.

 Q: Don’t you have problems maintaining a library collection in an outdoor space?

 A: Yes, we do.
 There are particularly humid days when the covers on the paperbacks all start curling and the posters are falling from the walls.
 There are days in the winter when the temperature changes dramatically and our stucco walls are literally weeping.
 We’ve countered that by using some cabinets with doors and by covering the other shelves when the library is not in use.

 A: Yes, we accept new and gently used children’s books.